baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 #### Widget Settings

-The following settings
+The following settings configure the Capture widget to use redirection.

 * janrain.settings.popup = false; // required

-The widget spawns new windows for identity provider sign-in by default, this flag forces the widget to operate in a single-window mode appropriate for operation inside a UIWebView
+The widget spawns new windows for identity provider sign-in by default, this flag forces the widget to operate in a single-window mode appropriate for operation inside a UIWebView.

 * janrain.settings.capture.redirectFlow = true; // required